khalil5754/khalil5754.github.io/_posts/2022-10-20-your-new-blog-post.md

 );
 ```

 Ta-Da!
 Your first ever table has been created.
-Or at least, we've told to create the coloumns which will form our database.
+Or at least, we've told SQL to create the coloumns which will soon form our database.
 "CNum" (the course number) has been indicated to be an integer, and the "Department" and "Title" coloumns are both strings of length n.
 If you've noticed, we also have a The primary key of a relation is a candidate key designated as the main key of the relation, essentially a coloumn with unique values that can be related to another table.
 This is something we can refer to more in our PostgreSQL analysis.

 Now, you could go ahead and use this table already but you'll soon find that your queries aren't returning anything.
 Why is that?
 You haven't inserted any values into your table yet!